afeld/python-public-policy/syllabus.md

 All submissions must be made from a Jupyter notebook file, following [these instructions](https://github.com/afeld/python-public-policy#turning-in-assignments).

 Attendance is mandatory but most importantly, important.
 Learning programming requires commitment from the part of the student and the skills are built out of practice.

-### Academic Integrity

-Academic integrity is a vital component of Wagner and NYU.
-All students enrolled in this class are required to read and abide by Wagner's Academic Code.
-All Wagner students have already read and signed the Wagner Academic Oath.
-Plagiarism of any form will not be tolerated and students in this class are expected to report violations to me.
-If any student in this class is unsure about what is expected of you and how to abide by the academic code, you should consult with me.

-### NYU's Calendar Policy on Religious Holidays

-NYU's [Calendar Policy on Religious Holidays](https://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/university-calendar-policy-on-religious-holidays.html) states that members of any religious group may, without penalty, absent themselves from classes when required in compliance with their religious obligations.
-Please notify me in advance of religious holidays that might coincide with exams to schedule mutually acceptable alternatives.

-## Accessibility

-Academic accommodations are available for students with disabilities.
-Please visit the [Moses Center for Student Accessibility](https://www.nyu.edu/students/communities-and-groups/students-with-disabilities.html) website and click on the Reasonable Accommodations and How to Register tab or call or email CSD at (212-998-4980 or mosescsd@nyu.edu) for information.
-Students who are requesting academic accommodations are strongly advised to reach out to the Moses Center as early as possible in the semester for assistance.

-## Technology Support

-You have 24/7 support via NYU's IT services.
-Explore the [NYU servicelink knowledgebase](https://nyu.service-now.com/servicelink/search_results.do?sysparm_search=student+guides&x=0&y=0&sysparm_fa=&sysparm_sp=&sysparm_cat=&sysparm_serv=&sysparm_location=24e7c87598a074004c8c03063d84e2a6&sysparm_role=&sysparm_base=) for troubleshooting and student guides.
-Contact askIT@nyu.edu or 1-212-998-3333 (24/7) for technology assistance.
-Your peers are another source of support, so you could ask a friend or classmate for help or tips.

-If you do not have the appropriate hardware technology nor financial resources to purchase the technology, consider applying for the NYU [Emergency Relief Grant](https://www.nyu.edu/admissions/financial-aid-and-scholarships/covid-relief-grant.html).